avneetbatth/OrgName-WebScraping/README.md

 I plan on using Python as the main language for this project.
 The end goal for this project is to have a robust web scraping algorithm that is able to pull the addresses of varied organization types.

 Stage 1: Read in query names from a CSV.
 Take those queries and output the Business Name, Street Address, Latitude, and Longitude into another CSV.
+  - Update 1: Searching every state for every business name.
+Taking only the operational businesses.